commonsmachinery/catalog/doc/datamodel/README.md

 most of them have a data model of their own.
 The non-core data models typically refer to objects in the core data model.

-* Core: facts about organisations, users, groups, works, media and collections.
+* Core: Facts about organisations, users, groups, works, media and collections.

+* Event: Log all events in the system.

-* Auth: Authentication and authorization to access the catalog
+* Auth: Authentication and authorization to access the catalog.

-* View: thumbnails, view counts, object summaries and other data which improves the presentation of the core data.
+* View: Thumbnails, view counts, object summaries and other data which improves the presentation of the core data.

-* Search: locate works based on URIs or full-text searches.
+* Search: Locate works based on URIs or full-text searches.

 Documentation